-At Advantage Academy of Hillsborough we spark curiosity and our students ask questions.
+By providing excellence in education at Advantage Academy of Hillsborough, we spark curiosity and our students ask questions.
 We collaborate on real issues and our students see the world from a new perspective.
-We view learning as meaningful opportunities focusing on science and technology, the use of digital tools, and emphasizing school-wide and individual character building.
+We view learning as meaningful opportunities focusing on technology, math and science, the use of digital tools, and emphasizing school-wide and individual character building.

 Schools are about students and our students are at the center of every decision we make.
 From our Kindergarteners to our Middle School 8th graders, we design learning that engages creativity, motivates critical thinking, and inspires collaboration.
 In turn, our students stretch and grow beyond their wildest imaginations preparing them for future of endless possibilities.